 If a currency is set on a journal, that journal only handles transactions in that currency.

-To do so, go to Currency.
-If left empty, all active currencies are handled instead of just one., open the journal you want to edit, and select a currency in the field
+To do so, go to Currency., open the journal you want to edit, and select a currency in the field

 Invoices, bills, and other documents¶

-For all documents, you can select the currency and journal to use for the transaction.
+For all documents, you can select the currency and journal to use for the transaction on the document itself.

 To register a payment in a currency other than your company’s main currency, click on the Register Payment payment button of your document and, in the pop-up window, select a currency in the Amount field.